robertsammataro/IMGHash/README.md

     1. Implement an algorithm to check for hash values that are off by only a few characters
     2. Using TKinter develop a GUI to make sorting flagged images easier

+Update 6 March 2021:
+    - Added new function allowing the user to scan the immediate subdirectories of the specified filepath.

+    - Added new main() function which prompts the user to specify which mode they would like to run the program in --> Perhaps down the road it can be written to show the first 3 or so folders that would be run in a subdirectory scan

 Contact & Credits: